Toiletman007/Minecraft-FishBot/README.md

 Also, big thanks to [Kostahe](https://github.com/Kostahe) for help with some issues along the way.

 GUI:
-For the GUI I used custom tkinter because i think it's a bit better then tkinter.
+For the GUI I used custom Tkinter because i think it's a bit better then Tkinter.

 ![image](https://github.com/Toiletman007/Minecraft-FishBot/assets/138164750/9f0ec985-8319-424c-8c4f-f50688a5e5cb)